gruvedrift/azure-app-services/1-Basic-Web-App-Creation-And-Configuration/README.md

-## Project Iteration 1: Basic Web App Creation and Configuration
+# Project Iteration 1: Basic Web App Creation and Configuration

-#### Syllabus Objectives Covered:
+### Syllabus Objectives Covered:
 * Create an Azure App Service Web App
 * Configure settings including Transport Layer Security (TLS), API settings, and service connections

+### Learning Goals:
-**Learning Goals:** Master the fundamentals of creating and configuring App Service Web Apps with proper security settings.
+Master the fundamentals of creating and configuring App Service Web Apps with proper security settings.

+### Project Description:
-**Project Description:** Create a web application that displays product information from a database.
+Create a web application that displays product information from a database.
 Focus on proper configuration of application settings, connection strings, and TLS certificates.

-This iteration focuses on basic web app creation and configuration.
+### Implementation steps:

-1) Create an Azure App Service and Web App ✅
+1) Create an Azure App Service and Web App
-2) Deploy a simple web application that connects to a database ✅
+2) Deploy a simple web application that connects to a database
-3) Configure application settings and connection strings securely ✅
+3) Configure application settings and connection strings securely
-4) Enable HTTPS and configure custom domain with TLS certificate ✅
+4) Enable HTTPS and configure custom domain with TLS certificate
-5) Set up API settings for external service integration ✅
+5) Set up API settings for external service integration

 These are the most essential fundamentals for creating and configuring Azure Web Apps with proper security settings.